fuko-php/Open/README.md

 # Editor Sniff

 You can *sniff* what editor is installed locally by using `\Fuko\Open\Sniff::detect()`.
-It will either return a new `\Fuko\Open\Editor` object with the format setup inside it to to use, or if nothing is found it will return `NULL`.
+It will either return a new `\Fuko\Open\Link` object with the format setup inside it to to use, or if nothing is found it will return `NULL`.

 ```php